letientai299/google-foobar-2021/readme.md

 - Level 5: 1 problem.
 It's not Hard.
 [Calling it's Hard is an offense to it!][its_a_fucking_beast].

-Foobar gives very generous time limit for each problem.
-For the level 1, if I remember correctly, we have 7 days.
+Foobar gives a very generous time limit for each problem.
+For Level 1, if I remember correctly, we have 7 days.
 I thought that it was a joke, or perhaps Google also look for very young but smart kids, so they give enough time to learn the language.
 By the time I hit level 5, I don't like that joke anymore.

-You can watch [the videos][videos] of me solving first 7 problems (1.1 to 4.1) within first 4 hours since entering Foobar.
-The first few minutes of each videos should show you full problem statements (and I guess that'll be the only interesting bits for you).
+You can watch [the videos][videos] of me solving the first 7 problems (1.1 to 4.1) within 4 hours since entering Foobar.
+The first few minutes of each video should show you full problem statements (and I guess that'll be the only interesting bits for you).
 However, if you're comfortable with Medium level in Leetcode, just ignore them.